Ulhasnagar

 Ulhasnagar is a city located 26 km from Thane City in Thane district, Maharashtra, India.
-This city is a part of Mumbai Metropolitan Region managed by the MMRDA.
+This city is a part of the Mumbai Metropolitan Region managed by the MMRDA.
 It had an estimated population of 506,098 at the 2011 Census.
 Ulhasnagar is a municipal city and the headquarters of the Tahsil bearing the same name.
 It has a suburban station on the Central line of the Mumbai Suburban Railway.
+Kumar Ailani is the current member of the Legislative Assembly (MLA) representing the Ulhasnagar constituency.

 History

 A suburban railway station was built in 1955.
 In January 1960, Ulhasnagar Municipality was formed, with Arjun K. Ballani as the first chief, and a municipal council was nominated.
-In 1965, elections were first held in this council.
+In 1965, elections were held for the first time in this council.
 In the late 1970s, Ulhasnagar was a town settled mainly by Sindhi Hindu refugees from Sindh Pakistan.
 Now this 28 square kilometre area has 389,000 people of Sindhi descent, the largest enclave of Sindhis in India.
 The town lies outside Mumbai city but within the Mumbai Conurbation.
 In 2010, the estimated population of Sindhi Hindus in Ulhasnagar was 400,000.

-There are a number of criminal gangs in town working under the patronage of political parties.
-Also for many illegal building projects in 1990s, politicians started to charge money to look the other way.
+There are some criminal gangs in town working under the patronage of political parties.
+Also, for many illegal building projects in the 1990s, politicians started to charge money to look the other way.

 Demographics

 According to the 2011 Census of India, Ulhasnagar had a population of 506,098.
-Ulhasnagar is the 22nd biggest city in Maharashtra and the 88th in the country.
+Ulhasnagar is the 22nd-largest city in Maharashtra and the 88th-largest city in the country.
 Males constituted 53% of the population and females 47%.
 There are about four lakh Sindhi-speaking Hindus in Ulhasnagar.
 Sindhis migrated to Ulhasnagar after the partition of India.
 Each year, the Sindhi community in Ulhasnagar observes Cheti Chand with fasting and prayers dedicated to Lord Jhulelal at temples throughout the city.

 Economy

-The town covers an area of 13 square kilometers and is divided into 285 blocks.
-It is a centre for the production of rayon silk, dyes, ready-made garments, electrical/electronic appliances and confectioneries.
+The town covers an area of 13 square kilometres and is divided into 285 blocks.
+It is a centre for the production of rayon silk, dyes, ready-made garments, electrical/electronic appliances and confectionery.
 The total length of roads and streets in the town is 352 kilometres.
-The town is served by underground and open-surface drainage, night soil being disposed of by septic tank latrines.
+The town is served by underground and open-surface drainage, with night soil being disposed of by septic tank latrines.
 The town has a protected water supply through MIDC.
 The Sanctioned Water Quota at various tapping points is 112 MLD.
 Fire-fighting services are also available in the town.
 There are sixty private hospitals with a total bed-strength of 840 beds, three government hospitals with a total bed-strength of 356 beds, 255 dispensaries/clinics, 100 RMPs and a family planning centre.